Bltgn/DF-succubus/fooccubus-prod/readme.txt

 ## Available creatures ##
 * Nahash : Vermin hunting snake.
 It can be bred for its eggs.
 * Tentacle monster : Excellent wrestler.
-Will also clean nearby succubi, leaving them with a speed buff.
+Can be milked for slime.
 * Hellhound :  An aggressive cousin of the dog, can be trained to serve as a bodyguard.
 * Nightmare : A tireless grazer, can be milked or trained for war.
 Beware of its powerful kick.
 * Fire imp : A small humanoid surrounded by fire they can hurl at their enemies.
-* Pain elemental : A weak creature that will explode in an orgy of fire when attacked.
+* Pain elemental : A weak creature that will explode when attacked.
 * Basilisk : A large reptile breathing poisonous vapors.
 Its horn can be sheared for orichalcum.

 ## New materials ##